People's Court (Germany): Further deterioration of legalism

 Freisler took the most important cases for himself, prosecuting those accused of attacks on the Führer, as well as cases involving espionage and economic sabotage.
-Goebbels noted that: “Freisler... is once again the radical National Socialist he used to be.
+Nazi propaganda minister, Joseph Goebbels, noted that: “Freisler... is once again the radical National Socialist he used to be.
 Just as he did too little as undersecretary in the Ministry of Justice, today as President of the People’s Court, he is doing too much.”

 Under Thierack, the People’s Court’s decisions had retained the appearance of legalism with verdicts, however predetermined, justified in lengthy written arguments.
 However, at the time of Freisler's appointment, Goebbels gave a private speech to the court stating that the court "is not to be started from the law but from the decision that the man must be gotten rid of".

 Freisler’s inauguration as president of the People's Court came at a time when Germany’s military fortunes were worsening, and this was reflected in harsher sentences.
 In 1940, 4.9% of defendants had received a death sentence, rising to 8.2% in 1941.
 During Freisler’s presidency, the execution rate rose dramatically.
 In 1942 it was 46%, and it remained at a similar level throughout his presidency.